-- JVM will have to hold extra cached data so it will increase the memory consumption. - If invalidation is turned on and entries are updated frequently, then invalidations will be costly. - Near cache breaks the strong consistency guarantees; you might be reading stale data.
+- Cluster members will have to hold extra cached data, which increases memory consumption. - If invalidation is turned on and entries are updated frequently, then invalidations will be costly. - Near cache breaks the strong consistency guarantees; you might be reading stale data.